Dennis DeYoung: 2000–2019: Post-Styx career

 On June 19, 2007, DeYoung released in Canada his fifth solo album, One Hundred Years from Now, marking a return to his rock roots.
 The first single, the title track, was a duet with Québécois singer Éric Lapointe.
 The single reached number 1 on the Québec Radio Single and Soundscan charts.
 The album was released in the U.S. on April 14, 2009, with slightly different tracks.
 One song "I Believe In You" received some airplay on Sirius XM and some local radio stations.

-On New Year's Eve 2007, he performed "Mr. Roboto", "Come Sail Away" and many other Styx classics to a large audience at Victoria Park in Niagara Falls, Canada, and millions of viewers via live television on CHCH-TV Channel 11.
+On New Year's Eve 2007, he performed "Mr. Roboto", "Come Sail Away" and many other Styx classics to a large audience at Victoria Park in Niagara Falls, Canada, and viewers via live television on CHCH-TV Channel 11.
 Following his concert, he did a brief live interview with CHCH-TV's Mat Hayes.

 On May 8, 2008, DeYoung's musical version of The Hunchback of Notre Dame premiered at the Bailiwick Repertory Theatre in Chicago.
 This production went on to win the Joseph Jefferson Award for best musical in Chicago in 2008.

 On September 20, 2008, DeYoung performed at the Rock and Roll Hall of Fame benefit concert for the John Entwistle foundation.
 The benefit concert was held at the Koka Booth Amphitheatre in Cary, North Carolina, and featured many other rock and roll musicians.
 He and his band performed many of Styx's hits.

 In November and December 2008, DeYoung was a featured artist on the German Night of the Proms 20-city tour.
-He joined Robin Gibb, Tears for Fears, 10CC and Kim Wilde on the sold-out tour.
+He joined Robin Gibb, Tears for Fears, 10cc and Kim Wilde on the sold-out tour.
 He also accompanied Robin Gibb of the Bee Gees on piano performing "How Deep Is Your Love".

-On July 12, 2009, DeYoung was honored by his native city Chicago with the "Great Performer of Illinois Award".
+On July 12, 2009, DeYoung was honored by his native city Chicago with the Great Performer of Illinois Award.
 Following the award ceremony in the Frank Gehry-designed Jay Pritzker Pavilion in Millennium Park in Chicago, DeYoung and his band performed many of Styx's hits in a free concert.

-In 2010, DeYoung formed a new band dedicated to the music of Styx, adding guitarist and lead vocalist August Zadra and bassist-vocalist Craig Carter to join John Blasucci, guitarist Jimmy Leahey, Tom Sharpe (later replaced by Mike Morales), and wife Suzanne DeYoung in performing Styx hits "Renegade", "Blue Collar Man" and others as well as DeYoung's solo works.
+In 2010, DeYoung formed a new band dedicated to the music of Styx, adding guitarist and lead vocalist August Zadra and bassist-vocalist Craig Carter to join John Blasucci, guitarist Jimmy Leahey, Tom Sharpe (who left at the end of 2014 to continue his tenure with Mannheim Steamroller, and was replaced by Mike Morales), and wife Suzanne DeYoung in performing Styx hits "Renegade", "Blue Collar Man" and others as well as DeYoung's solo works.

 On October 21, 2014, a 2CD + DVD and Blu-ray package, Dennis DeYoung...
 And the Music of Styx Live in Los Angeles, was released in the U.S. via Frontiers Records.
 The European release date was October 17, 2014.
 Also on October 21, 2014, a condensed version of this live concert package was broadcast on AXS TV Headliner Club Concert Series.
 The concert took place at the El Rey Theatre in Los Angeles, California on March 18, 2014.